akraino-edge-stack/icn-edge-5g/docs/README.md

     * Link: sdewan(https://github.com/akraino-edge-stack/icn-sdwan)
 - Most of the parameters of the NFs, Applications and the slice (namespace etc.,) can be modified in the shell scripts only, as the emcoctl scripts are made more generic.
 - Modify the script to point to the target clusters' kubeconfig files.
+- Modify the configuration files and options properly as per the requirements.

 ***Links:***